Quasi-normal modes of naked singularities in presence of non-linear scalar fields: Introduction

 The quasinormal modes (QNM) of the space-time vibrations emerging around relativistic objects can be good probes of different gravitational theories.
 Much attention has been paid to perturbations of the black holes and regular compact astrophysical objects (see, e.g., reviews \cite{Kokkotas1999LRR,Berti2009, Konoplya2011}).
 QNM near NS have been studied in \cite{Chirenti2012, Khamesra2014,Santos2019, Chowdhury2020,Chowdhury2022}; here, most works essentially deal with spherically symmetric background space-times, where an analytic representation of a background metric is available, such as in the Reissner-Nordstrom \cite{Chirenti2012, Santos2019} and FJNW \cite{Chowdhury2020} cases.
 Obviously, considerations of the linear perturbations are deeply connected with the stability analysis (see, e.g., \cite{Khamesra2014,Chowdhury2022,Dotti_2022} and references therein).

-In the present paper, we study axial perturbations against the background formed by a isolated static spherically symmetric configuration of GR in presence of a minimally-coupled non-linear real SF.
-Our findings extend the results of Chowdhury et al. \cite{Chowdhury2020}, which deal with pure FJNW (massless linear case).
-In our case, the nonlinearity is introduced using a general SF-potential $V(\phi)$ satisfying the condition $\phi V'(\phi)\ge 0$, which grows more slowly that exponent for $|\phi|\to\infty$.
+In the present paper, we study axial perturbations against the background formed by a isolated static spherically symmetric configuration of General Relativity in presence of a minimally-coupled non-linear real SF.
+Our findings extend the results of \cite{Chowdhury2020}, which deal with pure FJNW (massless linear case).
+In our case, the nonlinearity is introduced using a general SF-potential $V(\phi)$ satisfying the condition $\phi V'(\phi)\ge 0$, which grows more slowly than exponent for $|\phi|\to\infty$.
 In the numerical simulations we are dealing with the power-law SF potential.

 In Section \ref{General} the basic relations for static spherically symmetric background, are presented.
 In Section \ref{monomial_V} we turn to numerical methods for the case of the power-law SF potential.
 We use the method of backwards integration \cite{ZhdSt,SZA2} to obtain the solutions of Einstein + SF equations for the background.
 In Section \ref{QNM-frequencies} we use the time-domain integration method \cite{Chirenti_2007} to solve the wave equations for the perturbations.
 Given these solutions, we use the Prony method \cite{prony} to extract the frequencies of the fundamental QNM.
 The final section summarizes the results.